Carbon Footprint Measurements

 The division between the emissions categories is reliant on the perspective of the point of measurement.
 This is therefore correlated with how much power one has over these emissions and their reduction.
 For example, a paperclip factory does not have too much control over how the electricity it uses is produced (scope 2 emissions), and even less influence on how the steel is extracted and made (Scope 3).
 However, it does have relatively more power in determining/investing in the efficiency of the machinery it uses and the direct operations occurring at the factory (Scope 1).

-The definition between these various integrated activities, that in this case come together to make a paperclip, is sometimes unclear.
+The definition between these various integrated activities, which in this case come together to make a paperclip, is sometimes unclear.
 Therefore, it is very important to be precise in categories and what to include in them.
 That is why standards have been developed to help companies, authorities and even individuals navigate through accurate GHG accounting.

-Greenhouse Gas Protocol is a globally recognized organization that is developing frameworks for measurement and management of GHG in the public and private sectors.
+Greenhouse Gas Protocol is a globally recognized organization that is developing frameworks for the measurement and management of GHG in the public and private sectors.
 Standards developed by the Greenhouse Gas Protocol serve as a common ground for many reporting systems and certification programs.

 They define the main concepts connected with a carbon footprint, divided the emission into Scope 1, Scope 2, and Scope 3, and help the user navigate through the GHG inventory process.
 This protocol also provides support in setting carbon reduction targets, managing emissions and reporting the resulting carbon footprint.

 A carbon footprint calculation is the first step to developing more energy-efficient business operations or identifying sustainability targets.
 By measuring the current types and sources of emissions, and mapping them out in a carbon footprint, it is easy for a company to identify “hot spots” and compare themselves with existing industry standards or benchmark against national targets.